 Once we determine the project specifics, we will create a plan for you which will include:

-~ List of vendors for furniture, flooring, lighting, and accessories
+~ Curated list of vendors for furniture, flooring, lighting, and accessories

 ~ Design tips for implementing your project

 Not the DIY type?
 Let us do the work for you.
 Our goal is to create a visually serene, practical, achievable design plan for your space.
 Most importantly, the design must realistically fit your budget.
 By setting a realistic budget, we can prioritize and optimize spending to achieve the look you desire while providing the best possible environment for your visual issues and/or physical limitations.